Aurora Levins Moralesis creating writing and podcasts.

 You can join by becoming a regular donor through Patreon.
 If you want to support my work with a ONE TIME DONATION, please DO NOT do it through Patreon as it makes it hard to project my income.

 FOR ONE TIME DONATIONS PLEASE GO HERE: : https://fundraising.fracturedatlas.org/aurora-levins-morales

-*****You can learn more about my work at www.auroralevinsmorales.com and all about my traveling house at www.littlevehicleforchange.org
+*****You can learn more about my work at www.auroralevinsmorales.com and about the apprenticeship program at www.fincalalluvia.org

 Become a patron to